 By this point, you already know this person is professionally qualified.
 Now you need to know if they’re right for you.

 Most doctors’ offices are searchable online and offer Google and Yelp reviews, as well as reviews on websites like HealthGrades.com, Vitals.com, and RateMDs.com, by former clients.
 But while credentials are a good way to verify qualifications, you ultimately want a practitioner who makes you feel good about being you.
+If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.

 Red flags should include anything that might be a deal breaker for you, for example: